Mael-Archenault/Mini-Apterros-Simulation/README.md

 ## Description of the project

+In my first year of engineering school, I spent a month working as an intern to build an electric-powered spaceship and develop control for every axis.
+In the aftermath, I had the idea to recreate a simulation about that project and see how it would turn.
+I decided to write in in HTML/CSS/JavaScript since I did not practice them a lot.
+I spent about 20h on the project.

 ## Content of the project

 Here is the description of the content of files :